yairgil/Docker-Provider/README.md

   docker push  <repo>/<imagename>:<imagetag>
 ```

+# Azure DevOps Build Pipeline

+Navigate to https://github-private.visualstudio.com/microsoft/_build?view=pipelines to see Linux and Windows Agent build pipelines.
+These pipelines are configured for CI triggers for dev and master (TBD).

 # Update Kubernetes yamls

 Navigate to Kubernetes directory and update the yamls with latest docker image of Linux and Windows Agent and other relevant updates.